FredKSchott/snowpack/www/_template/posts/2020-12-03-snowpack-3-release-candidate.md

 ## Built-in Optimizations, Powered by esbuild

-[esbuild](https://esbuild.github.io/) is a marvel: it performs 100x faster than most other popular bundlers and over 300x faster than Parcel (by esbuilds own benchmarks). esbuild is written in Go, a compiled language that can parallelize heavy bundling workloads where other popular bundlers -- written in JavaScript -- cannot.
+[esbuild](https://esbuild.github.io/) is a marvel: it performs 100× faster than most other popular bundlers and over 300× faster than Parcel (by esbuild's own benchmarks). esbuild is written in Go, a compiled language that can parallelize heavy bundling workloads where other popular bundlers -- written in JavaScript -- cannot.

 Snowpack already uses esbuild internally as our default single-file builder for JavaScript, TypeScript and JSX files.
 Snowpack v3.0 takes this integration one step further, with a new built-in build optimization pipeline.
 Bundle, minify, and transpile your site for production in 1/100th of the time of other bundlers.